Eziclip

 Questions

-The on-device speech model handles around 100 languages — including English, Spanish, Portuguese, French, German, Italian, Russian, Ukrainian, Polish, Dutch, Turkish, Arabic, Hindi, Japanese, Korean and Chinese.
+The speech model handles around 100 languages — including English, Spanish, Portuguese, French, German, Italian, Russian, Ukrainian, Polish, Dutch, Turkish, Arabic, Hindi, Japanese, Korean and Chinese.
 You can edit the transcript afterwards for perfect accuracy, and the language control at the bottom of the editor lets you pick the spoken language — or switch to another to re-generate the transcript in that language, right there.

 Plain text (.txt) and a Word-compatible document (.doc) for the written transcript, plus .srt and .vtt subtitle files with timestamps if you want to caption a video.
 The text and the subtitles come from the same edited transcript.